RedisGears/RedisGears/docs/examples.md

 **Purpose**

-Estimate value of Pi by throwing darts at a carefully-constructed dartboard.
+Estimate Pi by throwing darts at a carefully-constructed dartboard.

 !!! tip "There are far better ways to get Pi's value"
     This example is intended for educational purposes only.
-For all practical purposes you'd be better off using the constant value of 3.14159265359.
+For all practical purposes, you'd be better off using the constant value of 3.14159265359.

 ** Python API**